 Most clients have already sent several reminders to the debtor before they consider instructing a solicitor.

-It would appear that many debt collectors like to threaten insolvency or bankruptcy by sending a statutory demand and delivering it in person via a process server.
-This can be intimidating, but in our experience, this is not a cost effective approach, unless you actually intend to follow through with your threats.
-You should also bear in mind that if your debtor does actually become insolvent or bankrupt then you are unlikely to recover anything anyway.
+Many debt collectors like to threaten insolvency or bankruptcy by sending a statutory demand and delivering it in person via a process server.
+This can be intimidating, but in our experience, this is not a cost-effective approach, unless you actually intend to follow through with your threats.
+Furthermore, if the debt is disputed, the debtor could challenge a statutory demand which if successful could lead to a costs order being made against you.

 Before issuing court proceedings, you should consider whether the debtor has the assets to pay your debt.
 If not, then obtaining a court judgment against them may be ineffectively in recovering any money from them.
 However, if you do obtain judgment then there are several different enforcement options available to you, which we discuss here: Understanding Enforcement Options